 The European Commission is closely monitoring the Burundi crisis and has released €45.5 million in humanitarian funding since the beginning of the crisis.
 These funds are mainly used by humanitarian partners to assist the Burundian refugees in the region.
 Some funds are also allocated to provide water and sanitation to displaced and violence-affected communities in Burundi and provide protection to vulnerable populations.

 In the refugee camps and settlements in Tanzania, Rwanda, DR Congo and Uganda, registration, essential services and food assistance are being provided with EU humanitarian support.
 In Tanzania, Burundian refugees are hosted in Mtendeli, Nduta and Nyarugusu camps which have become very congested.
 The population in the latter two has grown to three times the foreseen capacity.

-Aid in the Tanzania camps is channeled towards the construction of weather-proof shelters and classrooms, the creation of children-friendly spaces, the provision of safe water and sanitation as well as assistance to and protection of vulnerable people and those with special needs such as the elderly, single parents, survivors of sexual violence, and people with a disabilities, chronic medical conditions or albinism.
+Aid in the Tanzania camps is channeled towards the construction of improved transitional shelters and permanent classrooms; child-protection programmes; and the provision of safe water and sanitation.
+Assistance and protection are also provided to particularly vulnerable groups, such as those with special needs such as the elderly, single parents, survivors of sexual violence, and people with a disability, chronic medical condition or albinism.

 The Commission's operational partners have adopted measures aimed at reducing the risks of violence and abuse in the refugee camps while, at the same time, providing support and protection to victims of violence.